 We will prove the following result.

 \begin{theorem} An initial configuration is gatherable if and only if it satisfies the condition {\bf G}.
-If an upper bound $n$ on the size of the graph is known then there exists an algorithm for gathering with detection all gatherable configurations.
-This algorithm works in time polynomial in $n$. \end{theorem}
+If a common upper bound $N$ on the size of the graph is known to all agents then there exists an algorithm for gathering with detection all gatherable configurations.
+This algorithm works in time polynomial in $N$. \end{theorem}

 In order to appreciate the full strength of Theorem \ref{eq} notice that it can be rephrased as follows.
 If an initial configuration does not satisfy condition {\bf G} then there is no algorithm (even no algorithm dedicated to this specific configuration, knowing it entirely) that permits to gather this configuration, even gather it without detection: simply no algorithm can bring all agents simultaneously to one node.
-On the other hand, assuming an upper bound on the size of the graph, there is a {\em universal} algorithm that gathers {\em with detection} all initial configurations satisfying condition {\bf G}.
-Our algorithm works in time polynomial in any known upper bound $n$ on the size of the graph.
+On the other hand, assuming that all agents know a common upper bound on the size of the graph, there is a {\em universal} algorithm that gathers {\em with detection} all initial configurations satisfying condition {\bf G}.
+Our algorithm works in time polynomial in any commonly known upper bound $N$ on the size of the graph.
 Hence, if this upper bound is polynomial in the size of the graph, the algorithm is polynomial in the size as well.
 In the next section we will show how the positive part of the result changes when no upper bound on the size of the graph is known.